 You will love Mom's favorite old fashioned date pinwheel cookie recipe.
 If you are partial to the sweet exotic taste of dates, these homemade cookies are the absolute best!

 Brown sugar, honey, and dates — everything yummy goes into these date-filled pinwheel cookies.

-As a bonus, the vintage date-filled sandwich cookies make a pleasant change from date squares.
-Mom often made them for special occasions, and they were a favorite of mine.
-I always ate my fill.
-If you like date squares, you're sure to love these.
+As a Bonus, I've included a recipe for date-filled sandwich cookies.
+Mom often made them for special occasions, and they were always a favorite of mine.
+If you love date squares, you will love these sandwich cookies!

 Mom's Recipe Scrapbooks (c.
 1920s)